-Real estate agents in the UK have sold an average of ten properties a month for the last three months amid signs that the property market is stabilising.
+Real estate agents in the UK have sold an average of ten properties a month for the last three months amid signs that the UK property market is stabilising.

 The difference between the asking and selling prices for homes shrank to just 1.9% last month, down from 6.3% in May, a report from the National Association of Estate Agents also shows.
+Signs that the UK property market is improving?

 Although there was a slight dip in the number of properties sold and the number of house hunters registering with estate agents, the outlook is positive as the number of buyers is still almost double that of a year ago.
 But most agents expect a further dip during the summer when many people are traditionally on holiday.